A guide to things to do in Santorini

-Santorini's incredible landscape and beaches are all thanks to an ancient volcanic eruption that has made this island one of the most beautiful places to visit in Greece.
+Santorini’s incredible landscape and beaches are all thanks to an ancient volcanic eruption, making this island one of the most beautiful places to visit during Greece holidays.
 Huge multi-coloured cliffs rise out of the seabed and overlook idyllic whitewashed villages.
 The beaches here are magnificent with volcanic red and black sand and deep blue lagoons.
-This island of natural wonder has plenty of interesting places to visit so, if you're still deciding what to do on your Santorini holiday, here's a few ideas to get you started.
+This island of natural wonder has plenty of interesting places to visit so, if you’re still deciding what to do on your Santorini holiday, here’s a few ideas to get you started.

 Another interesting spot to explore is the archaeological site of Ancient Thira.
 These ruins are located on a rocky headland called Mesa Vouna, 369 metres high.
 They date back to the Hellenistic era and give stunning views down to the sea.
 If you’re into museums you’ve got quite a lot to chose from including the Archaeological Museum and The Museum of Prehistoric Thera in Thira, and the Koutsoyannopoulos Wine Museum located in Vothonas, built in a natural cave 300 metres under the ground.